masichaivy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 3-twofiles displays a script that displays content of a file
 - 4-lastlines displays a script that shows 10 last lines
 - 5-firstlines displays a script that shows 10 first lines
+- 6-third_line displays a script that displays the third line of the file.